An Ambit Field Framework for the Full Panel of Day-ahead Electricity Prices: Electricity derivatives

 \subsection{Structure preserving change of measure}

 Electricity itself is not a storable commodity, and the spot price process is therefore not constrained to be a martingale under $\mathbb{Q}$.
-It follows that the market is not only incomplete, but that \emph{any} probability measure equivalent to $\mathbb{P}$ is a valid risk neutral measure.
+It follows that the market is not only incomplete, but that \emph{any} probability measure equivalent to $\mathbb{P}$ is a valid pricing measure.
 It is therefore common to assume $\mathbb{P}=\mathbb{Q}$, but several works such as \textcites{BenthCarteaKiesel2006}{WeiLunde2023} have found there to be a significant and time-varying risk premium in the electricity market, which necessitates a model flexible enough to capture this.

-Although the class of valid risk neutral measures is very large, it is customary to seek a structure preserving change of measure, such that the model of $S_{t}(h)$ does not change its fundamental properties when moving from the physical to the risk neutral world.
+Although the class of valid pricing measures is very large, it is customary to seek a structure preserving change of measure, such that the model of $S_{t}(h)$ does not change its fundamental properties when moving from $\mathbb{P}$ to $\mathbb{Q}$.
 We may characterize a class of structure preserving changes of measure by means of the Esscher transform, similar to the approach of \textcites{BenthMonograph}{BARNDORFF-NIELSENOLEE.2013Mesp}.
-We state this result in Proposition \ref{prop:esscher_transform}, the proof of which is relegated to Appendix~\ref{app:proofs}.
-For technical reasons, we restrict attention to the case of a finite time interval $[0,T^{\ast}]$, meaning that for the rest of the Section, we interpret the sets $A_{t}(h)$ as starting at time $t=0$.
+We state this result in Proposition \ref{prop:esscher_transform} and for technical reasons, we restrict attention to the case of a finite time interval $[0,T^{\ast}]$, meaning that for the rest of the Section, we interpret the sets $A_{t}(h)$ as starting at time $t=0$.
 The main implication is, that time stationarity of the field $S_{t}(h)$ is lost c.f.
-Corollary \ref{cor:ambit_stationary}. \begin{proposition} Let $L$ be a Lévy basis on $[0,T^\ast]\times \Pi$ with CQ $(\gamma, \Sigma ,\nu, \lambda_{\mathcal{C}})$, and let $(\mathcal{F}_t)_{t\in [0,T^{\ast}]}$ be the filtration of $\sigma$-algebras
+Corollary \ref{cor:ambit_stationary}. \begin{proposition} Let $L$ be a Lévy basis on $[0,T^\ast]\times \Pi$ with CQ $(\gamma, \Sigma ,\nu, \lambda_{\mathcal{C}})$, and let $(\mathcal{F}_t^L)_{t\in [0,T^{\ast}]}$ be the filtration generated by $L$, corresponding to \eqref{eq:L_filtration}.
+Let also $q(t,h):[0,T^\ast]\times \Pi\to \mathbb{R}$ be a continuous function and suppose that there exists a $q^{*}$ such that